sovetnik/vim-minispec/README.md

 # Vim Minispec

-The **Vim Minispec** plugin runs Hanami [Minitest](https://github.com/seattlerb/minitest) specs and displays the results in Vim quickfix.
+The **Vim Hanami Minispec** plugin runs [Hanami](http://hanamirb.org/) [Minitest](https://github.com/seattlerb/minitest) specs and displays the results in Vim quickfix.
 If no any errors or warnings, it echoes output last line, like: '23 tests, 42 assertions, 0 failures, 0 errors, 0 skips'

 ## Requirements